 To obtain a Michigan chauffeur license:

-- You need to be at least 16 years of age and have completed segments 1 and 2 of driver education and hold a Graduated Driver License Level 2 or 3.
+- You need to be at least 16 years of age, have completed segments 1 and 2 of driver education, and hold a Graduated Driver License Level 2 or 3.

-- You must pass the written chauffeur license knowledge test. (skills test will be required if you this is your first time with a license).
+- You must pass the written chauffeur license knowledge test.
+(They will require a skills test if this is your first time with a license).

 - Pay the $35 license fee.

-You may need to get a commercial driver’s license, in addition to the chauffeur license, to operate certain commercial vehicles.
-In Michigan, to become a Transportation Network driver does not require a chauffeur’s license.
+You may need to get a commercial driver’s license and a chauffeur license to operate certain commercial vehicles.
+Becoming a Transportation Network driver does not require a chauffeur’s license in Michigan.
 Michigan requirements for Uber and Lyft drivers.

 Who is exempt from needing a Chauffeur License?

 You will not need a Michigan Chauffeur license in the following instances.

-- A farmer or farmer’s employee is operating a vehicle exclusively in connection with the farming operation.
+- A farmer or farmer’s employee operates a vehicle exclusively connected to the farming operation.

 - All firefighter or members of fire departments that drives an ambulance.

 - A firefighter or police officer that operates equipment used exclusively in connection with their employment.

-- Utility company employees hired to drive trucks used to transport employees, materials, and tools.
+- Utility companies hire employees to drive trucks transporting employees, materials, and tools.

-- Service or repair personnel that operate vehicles to carry their tools and transport parts or appliances only incidentally in connection with their employment.
+- Service or repair personnel who operate vehicles carry their tools and transport parts or appliances only incidentally to their employment.

 - County road commission employees and other employees of local units of government who do not drive their vehicles and whose work consists of hauling road-building materials and supplies for the road commission or other municipal purposes.

-- Michigan DOT employees whose work consists of operating vehicles with a GVWR of 10,000 pounds or more who transports highway and bridge maintenance materials and supplies for state trunkline maintenance.
+- Michigan DOT employee’s work consists of operating vehicles with a GVWR of 10,000 pounds or more to transport highway and bridge maintenance materials and supplies for state trunkline maintenance.

 - Anyone operating a motor vehicle for a volunteer program who only receives reimbursement for vehicle operating costs.

 - Anyone who operates a motor home for personal use.

-- Parent or parent’s representatives who are transporting students to or from school and school-related events.
+- Parent or parent’s representatives transporting students to or from school and school-related events.